pv2b/PoshOpnSense/README.md

 - Upload configuration file to the OPNsense box.

 I do not aim for complete coverage of all of config.xml, just enough to scratch my own itches.
 Patches welcome!

+# Usage

+1. Clone the repository into C:\Users\yourusername\Documents\WindowsPowershell\Modules, such that there is a file named C:\Users\yourusername\Documents\WindowsPowershell\Modules\PoshOpnSense\PoshOpnSense.psd1 (if you prefer it elsewhere on your filesystem, read about how to import modules or set PowerShell's module path.
+2. Open up Powershell and start working with the cmdlets.